Dry Needling at K-Flow Therapy

 Reduces muscle guarding

-Releases deep, stubborn tension
+Releases deep, persistent tension

-Helps recovery during heavy training periods
+Supports recovery during high training loads

-Supports movement quality for active people
+Improves movement quality for active individuals

 What It Feels Like